jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
+- OnClick listener in the groupsEditor interface is broken
 - redo data import to better support a per contact update

-- activity for creating groups
+- activity for creating group
 - view the last 6 communications
 + Event Entry Fragment
     - [done] hook into event database
     - [done] add in human readable date